J-lissner/bash_scripts/README.md

 # Bash scripts

-Contains some bash scripts with convenient functions.  <\br>
+Contains some bash scripts with convenient functions.
 For each script there are appropriate examples given.
 Each script has a -h or --help option for an explanation of the script.

 So far implemented:
     - Various compilation methods for *.tex files